 Su Lin and John

 Last but not least, we have Cathy,* mum of three grown-up children.
-Her oldest daughter, Jane*, was married a few years ago, and has since become mummy to a little girl.
+Her oldest daughter, Jane*, was married a few years ago and has since become a mummy to a little girl.
 We asked Cathy to share about the experience of watching her beloved firstborn begin dating, get married and become a mum.

 1. How did you feel when Jane first told you she was dating?